jameswatts/cake-toolkit/Docs/Documentation/Factory.md

 --------------------

 All factories extend the [CtkFactory](../../Lib/CtkFactory.php) class and have an abstract **setup()** method, which serves as the factory's constructor.
 This initializes the necessary assets and configurations required for it's use in the View.
 From this method it's possible to reach the View using the **getView()** method, which returns the current [CtkView](../../View/CtkView.php) object.

+Sometimes you may want to control if the factory has already been loaded previously.
+This can be an issue if using the factory in a View, as well as in a layout with the **Factory** helper.
+To check whether the factory has been loaded before you can call the **isLoaded()** method, which returns a *boolean* which determines the loaded state.

 See the [Creating Factories](../Tutorials/Creating-Factories.md) tutorial for more details on creating your own factory.